Facts & figures

 Core courses (courses + final project)

 ITec courses (minimum of 2 courses within core program)

 Free electives (9 courses)

 Are you looking for some additional challenge during your bachelor’s degree program?
 Then our Honors Academy may be just the thing for you.
 The Honors Academy gives you the opportunity to join a multidisciplinary student team and work on a project that can really make a difference.
 This means you not only get to work with students from your own program, but also with students from other programs.
 The first car that runs on formic acid, an motorcycle, house drone or a biosensor that detects disease – all innovations from Honors Academy students.
 The Honors tracks are in addition to your regular course load and will earn you 30 additional ECTS credits.

-We understand that deciding on a bachelor’s program is not easy.
+We understand that deciding on a bachelor’s degree program is not easy.
 That’s why there are several ways to get acquainted with the TU/e bachelor’s degree programs.
-Watch a webinar, visit an information day or come be a student for a day.
+Watch a program video, visit an information day and an experience day or come be a student for a day.
 Would you like to be kept up to date of our information activities?
 Create an account on MyStart@TU/e.
 You will receive an email when registration opens for an activity.